arkovia/acts/constitution-act.md

 Information:
 1. By default, the number of votes to accept an initiative is at-least `50% + 1`
-2. By default, all gens must participate in votes
-3. If results are even, the Prime Gen is awarded a casting vote

 ### Section 5: Powers of the Genesis Council
 The Genesis Council holds the powers to: